 There is also an Ocean-to-Lake trail spur that connects Lake Okeechobee with the Atlantic Ocean, and a path from Big Cypress National Preserve to Key West, part of the Eastern Continental Trail that links Key West with Cape Gaspé in Canada.

 Due to the heat, humidity and bugs, hiking season is late October through April.
-Many years, a thru-hikers’ kick-off weekend is held in early January near Big Cypress Swamp.
-Shuttles, food and more are offered.
+January is a popular time to start a thru-hike, and often there will be a thru-hikers’ kick-off weekend in Big Cypress Swamp.
+Volunteers offer shuttles, food and other assistance.

 It’s easy to get on and off the Florida Trail, as it passes through or near so many cities and towns.
 If you want to start at the southern terminus, it’s conveniently located at the Oasis Visitor Center in Big Cypress National Preserve.
 Hikers often fly into Miami (east) or Naples (west); the trip takes about an hour from both locales.